 La Mesa Christian Church Pastor Rebecca Littlejohn advised Black and White to remember the La Mesa Police department has a broad reach that affects everyone who regularly passes through La Mesa, whether or not they are residents.

 “I kept hearing people say the people at protests weren’t coming from La Mesa, like there was no way little La Mesa had a problem.
 The community of La Mesa is more than just its residents.
 I live in unincorporated El Cajon but I’m a pastor in La Mesa.
 The community is all about people who work or shop, the reality is that all our municipal boundaries in San Diego are very porous,” Littlejohn said.

-Janet Castanos, 38, said building trust with the community is most important, that a strong change agent is needed who will address concerns transparently.
+Janet Castanos, a 38 year resident of La Mesa, said building trust with the community is most important, that a strong change agent is needed who will address concerns transparently.